Voice Dictation for Lawyers: GDPR and Client Confidentiality

 - Right to erasure: can you request deletion of all your data at any time?

-- GDPR documentation: can the provider supply a DPA (Data Processing Agreement) compliant with Article 28 of the GDPR?
+- GDPR documentation: under the GDPR you act as the data controller and the provider as a data processor.
+Can the provider supply a DPA (Data Processing Agreement) compliant with Article 28 of the GDPR?

 If your current tool does not check every box, it represents a risk for your firm.
 The Fast Dictate Pro plan was designed to meet each of these criteria.